Denon AVC-A110 13.2 Channel AV Receiver Review

 Given that Denon's AVC-A110 started life as an AVC-X8500H, it should come as no surprise that they share more than a few similarities.
 There's a commonality with their two respective sonic characters – and that's no bad thing.
 The AVC-A110 has excellent channel steering across a cavernous soundstage.
 While I've come to expect this from Denon, the AVC-A110, in particular, reveals an unusually natural, open and transparent sound and deadly serious amounts of clean power.
 All of which befits such a prestigious and exceptional product.

 The question that prospective purchasers will want to know is how much better is the AVC-A110 over the AVC-X8500H?
-While it's been some time since the latter dominated my AV rack, I lived with it for over a year and got very familiar with it in that time.
+While it's been some time since the latter dominated my AV rack, I lived with it for over a year and got very familiar with it during that time.
 As good as it was, I'd say that the AVC-A110 usurps it in terms of detail, transparency and dynamics.
 It sets a new benchmark for Denon AV receivers.
 It is a no-brainer for those contemplating buying one of the two, particularly when considering the price difference between the two after upgrading the older model to 8K.
 If you're in the market for a high-end product such as this, give the Denon AVC-A110 serious consideration.
-Happy anniversary, fellas!
+Happy anniversary!

 As the owner of Adelaide based ‘Clarity Audio & Video Calibration’, Tony is a certified ISF Calibrator.
 Tony is an accomplished Audio-Visual reviewer specialising in theatre and visual products.